lcoronad/instructlab/file.md

 oc logs  retrieve the logs for a resource (build configurations, deployment configurations, and pods)

-oc rsh

-oc rsync
+oc rsh  remote shell into a container copy files to or from a container

+oc rsync  execute a command in a container create a deployment configuration from image

 oc exec

 oc run

 oc idle

 ## Build / Deploy

 oc rollout

-oc rollout latest
+oc rollout latest  start a new deployment with the latest state perform a rollback operation

 oc rollout undo

-oc rollout history
+oc rollout history  View historical information for a deployment configuration

-oc rollout status
+oc rollout status    watch the status of a rollout until complete tag existing images into image streams

 oc tag

-oc start-build
+oc start-build   start a new build from a build configuration cancel a build in progress

 oc cancel-build

-oc import-image

-oc scale

-remote shell into a container copy files to or from a container

-execute a command in a container create a deployment configuration from image

-scale resources to zero replicas manage deployments from deployment configuration

-start a new deployment with the latest state perform a rollback operation

-oc rollout history - View historical information for a deployment configuration

-watch the status of a rollout until complete tag existing images into image streams

-start a new build from a build configuration cancel a build in progress

-pull in images and tags from an external Docker registry change the number of pod replicas for a deployment
+oc import-image   pull in images and tags from an external Docker registry change the number of pod replicas for a deployment

+oc scale  scale resources to zero replicas manage deployments from deployment configuration

 ## Simple Build/Deploy Overview